umee-network/umee/x/leverage/README.md

 ```

 For tokens with hith historic prices enabled (indicated by a `HistoricMedians` parameter greater than zero), each collateral `TokenValue` is computed with `PriceModeLow`, i.e. the lower of either spot price or historic price is used.

+#### Borrow Factor

+Each token in the `Token Registry` has a parameter called `CollateralWeight`, always less than 1, which determines the portion of the token's value that goes towards a user's borrow limit, when the token is used as collateral.

+An implied parameter `BorrowFactor` is derived from `CollateralWeight` - specifically, it is the minimum of `2.0` and `1/CollateralWeight`.

+When a user is borrowing, their borrow limit is whichever is more restrictive of these two rules:

+- Borrowed value must be less than collateral value times the weighted average of collateral assets' `CollateralWeight`
+- Borrowed value times the weighted average of borrowed assets' `BorrowFactor` must be less than collateral value.

+This means that when the original borrow limit based on collateral weight would allow a higher quality collateral to borrow a risky asset with a small margin of safety, the user's effective collateral weight is reduced to that of the riskier asset.
+(Or `0.5` at the minimum.)

 #### Historic Borrow Limit, Value